kubeflow/website/content/en/docs/components/pipelines/installation/choose-executor.md

 weight = 40
 +++

-An Argo workflow executor is a process that conforms to a specific interface that allows Argo to perform certain actions like monitoring pod logs, collecting artifacts, managing container lifecycles, etc..
+An Argo workflow executor is a process that conforms to a specific interface that allows Argo to perform certain actions like monitoring pod logs, collecting artifacts, managing container lifecycles, etc.

 Kubeflow Pipelines runs on [Argo Workflows](https://argoproj.github.io/workflows/) as the workflow engine, so Kubeflow Pipelines users need to choose a workflow executor.

 ## Choosing the Workflow Executor

-1. Do you value stability and backward compatibility a lot?
-For example, you are running Kubeflow Pipelines in a production cluster or you maintain production pipelines that you don't want to break or migrate.
+1. Some users may value stability and backward compatibility.
+For example, if you are running Kubeflow Pipelines in a production cluster or you maintain production pipelines that you don't want to break or migrate.

-   If yes, for now, use [docker executor](#docker-executor) and configure your Kubernetes nodes to use docker container runtime.
+   In this case, we recommend you use [docker executor](#docker-executor) and configure your Kubernetes nodes to use docker container runtime.

-   However, Kubernetes is deprecating docker as a container runtime, so recommend starting to try out emissary and prepare for a migration when it's stable.
+   However, Kubernetes is deprecating docker as a container runtime, so we recommend starting to try out emissary and prepare for a migration when it's stable.

-1. For everyone else, we recommend trying out the new [emissary executor](#emissary-executor).
+1. For users less concerned with stability and backwards compatibility, we recommend trying out the new [emissary executor](#emissary-executor).

-Note, Argo Workflows support other workflow executors, but the Kubeflow Pipelines team only recommend choosing between docker executor and emissary executor.
+Note that Argo Workflows support other workflow executors, but the Kubeflow Pipelines team only recommend choosing between docker executor and emissary executor.

 ### Docker Executor

-Docker executor is the **default**.
+Docker executor is the **default** workflow executor.

 * Container Runtime: docker only.
 However, [Kubernetes is deprecating Docker as a container runtime after v1.20](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/).
   On Google Kubernetes Engine (GKE) 1.19+, container runtime already defaults to containerd.